cloud-bulldozer/snappy-data-server/README.md

 Password for the first super user.

-## Steps to create and run a new podman image of snappy server:
+## Steps to create and run a new container image of snappy server:

 Make your changes in the snappy-data-server directory.

 This will create a local podman image name `snappy`